ice1000/multi-school-sop/README.md

   you have to change all $n$ documents.

-This template is designed to solve this problem, and you can even have a document contains all school-specific content, so you can send it to your senpai for review.
+This template is designed to solve this problem, and you can even have a PDF contains all school-specific content (so you can send it to your senpai for review) and a PDF with no school-specific content.

+There will be $n+2$ PDFs generated.

 ## Build and run